 Other: The islands in this area are mostly private with the exception of one crown land island please respect posted signs and avoid islands with cottages on them.
 There are many pull over spots along the main land to stop for a break or enjoy a swim.
 Watch for motor traffic as this area is a popular place during summer months.

 Guided Trip Option: The guided tour available travels through these islands and shoals and takes the traveler on a scenic paddle showcasing the many sights of this area.
 Beginning at the Government docks located in the Oliphant vicinity to the south of the Oliphant Marina at the steel wharf the tour begins at 9:00 AM.
 After a quick review of safety and paddling skills and any other questions or concerns, the group departs for this enjoyable day of paddling.
 We will be navigating through the many islands and shoals common to this area, taking in the many sights and features they have to offer.
 Depending on weather, skill level and the group, the tour may also venture outside the islands for some experience in the open waters of the Lake Huron coast.
-After a morning of paddling we break for lunch on one of the many islands giving participants a chance to swim or just explore the shores.
+After a morning of paddling we break for lunch.
 We will then conclude our journey circumnavigating the islands back to our starting point at the beach where parking and washrooms are available.

 Please contact us for details or use button below to book: